crush-157/fn-ruby-sdk-invoke/README.md

 oci setup config
 ```

+The default profile in the `config` file is `DEFAULT`.
+If you have a different profile you want to use in the file, you will need to set the environment variable `OCI_CONFIG_PROFILE`.

 ### Target Function

 To be able to run this example you're going to need a target function hosted on the Oracle Cloud Functions service.